camunda/camunda-docs/docs/self-managed/platform-deployment/kubernetes.md

 ## Officially supported environments

-Even though you can install Camunda Platform 8 on any Kubernetes environment, however, we only officially test and support the following environments:
+While you can install Camunda Platform 8 on any Kubernetes environment, we only officially test and support the following environments:

 - Stock Kubernetes
 - [Amazon EKS](../amazon-eks/)